 Kitchens see a lot of activity and it’s easy for the paint to get stained, chipped, and just plain worn out looking.
-Paint is another budget friendly way to give your kitchen (and the rest of your house for that matter) a fresh feeling.
+Paint is another budget-friendly way to give your kitchen (and the rest of your house for that matter) a fresh look.
 Kitchens are tedious to paint because of all the brushwork they require but, if you’ve got a little experience painting and some patience it’s a great way to see a solid ROI.

 Don’t forget to look at the baseboards, they will need painting too but, also may need to be replaced depending on how much wear and tear has occurred.
 Paint the ceiling as well, paint on kitchen ceilings tends to deteriorate faster than other rooms in your home.
 Moisture, oils, and evaporation over time leave them stained and dull.
 Painting is one of the best investments you can make to give your kitchen a fresh and clean look.

 Lighting is another great way to give your kitchen a warm and welcoming feel without spending a fortune.
 Adding recessed lighting or pendant lights over your island will complement your kitchen.
 Above or under cabinet lighting is another option, both ensure there aren’t any dark spaces and are a nice added detail.
-I still see a lot of homes with one large rectangle fluorescent light in the kitchen and it gives off a dated vibe from the minute I walk in.
 For a nominal fee updating your kitchen lighting will do wonders for how it feels and looks.